Second-order prestress stability and third-order rigidity of polyhedral surfaces: Introduction

 Roughly speaking, a polyhedral surface is first-order flexible if it admits a `speed' that maintains its geometric constraint.
 It is second-order flexible if, in addition to the speed, it admits an `acceleration' that maintains the geometric constraint, and third-order flexible if it admits an `acceleration of acceleration' (i.e. jerk), and so on.
-This interpretation aligns with the `classical' definition of $n$-th order flexibility for mechanisms \citep{rembs_verbiegungen_1933, efimov_theorems_1952, tarnai_higher-order_1989, sabitov_local_1992, salerno_how_1992, chen_order_2011, kuznetsov_underconstrained_2012}.
+This interpretation aligns with the `classical' definition of $n$-th ($n \in \mathbb{Z}_+$) order flexibility for mechanisms \citep{rembs_verbiegungen_1933, efimov_theorems_1952, tarnai_higher-order_1989, sabitov_local_1992, salerno_how_1992, chen_order_2011, kuznetsov_underconstrained_2012}.
 A polyhedral surface with higher order flexibility becomes more and more `shaky' under perturbation, yet still has no actual motion as long as it is not flexible.
-We are particularly interested in exploring how a very shaky polyhedral surface approaches the transition from rigidity to flexibility.

-The $n$-th order flexibility ($n \in \mathbb{Z_+}$) serves as a polynomial approximation to the flexibility.
-By the Artin approximation theorem, there is a sufficiently large $n^*$ such that the $n^*$-th order flexibility is equivalent to flexibility.
-This comment, previously mentioned in \citet{sabitov_local_1992, alexandrov_sufficient_1998}, motivates us to study the $n$-th order flexibility and find the minimum $n^*$ for polyhedral surfaces with specified panel connectivity and dimensions. $n^* = 1$ corresponds to regular realizations of generically flexible polyhedral surfaces, for example: 1) two panels jointed by a hinge 2) highly triangulated pattern.
-For developable and flat-foldable flexible planar quad-meshes, $n^* = 2$ \citep{demaine_zero-area_2016}.
-A list for $n^* \ge 2$ remains largely unexplored and presents an interesting avenue for further investigation.
+This perspective naturally raises the question of how a highly shaky polyhedral surface approaches the transition from rigidity to flexibility.
+One way to approach this question is to introduce the idea of \textbf{critical order} for flexibility.
+The $n$-th order flexibility serves as a polynomial approximation to the flexibility.
+By the Artin approximation theorem, for each polyhedral surface, there is a sufficiently large $n^*$ such that the $n^*$-th order flexibility is equivalent to flexibility \citep{sabitov_local_1992, alexandrov_sufficient_1998}.
+This observation highlights the importance of developing criteria for higher-order rigidity and flexibility, since the iterative computation of higher-order flexibility is guaranteed to eventually determine flexibility.